WARNING: Eating This Way Could Unknowingly Decrease Your Bone Density

 Avoid Blood Sugar Spikes With A Balanced Diet

 Eating lots of alkalizing fresh fruits and vegetables, getting a modest amount of lean animal protein, and taking in plenty of healthy fats are essential nutritional steps for keeping blood sugar stable and alkalizing the body.
-This is precisely the nutritional emphasis described in the Save Our Bones Program, and it’s just the kind of nutritional plan that optimizes ghrelin levels.
+This is precisely the nutritional emphasis described in the Osteoporosis Reversal Program, and it’s just the kind of nutritional plan that optimizes ghrelin levels.